SilkRose/Pony/stories/deternal/deternal.md

 Twilight and Pinkie both started to cry fully.

 Pinkie hugged Rarity again.
-"I love you so much Rarity.
+"I love you so much, Rarity.
 I believe in your ability to get through this."

 Rarity hugged back.
-"I love you girls too!"
+"I love you girls, too!"

 Twilight choked out, "I love you too, Rarity."

 ***

-Rarity looked up at all her friends as she lays in her bed at home.
+Rarity looked up at all her friends as she lay in her bed at home.
 All of her friends had come to check on her and comfort her.
 "Thank you all for coming, it's so great to see you all."

 Twilight replied, "It's great to see you too, Rarity."

-Rarity looked at her friends again, doing a double take.
+Rarity looked at her friends again, doing a double-take.
 "Does anypony know where Rainbow Dash is?
 I haven't seen her in ages."

 Everypony winced before Applejack spoke, "She's busy right now.
-She said to tell you she loves you and she come by another time."
+She said to tell you she loves you and she'll come by another time."

 Rarity smiled briefly.
-"I do love her too.
+"I do love her, too.
 That mare is always doing something."

-Applejack whispered to Twilight, "We just gave her some pain meds, they're messing with her memory I think."
+Applejack whispered to Twilight, "We just gave her some pain meds.
+They're messing with her memory, I think."

 Twilight put a wing around Applejack, reassuring her.
 "We wanted to ask if you needed anything while we're here, Rarity."

-Rarity thought for a moment, before she said, "Oh, Twilight, could you help me with some pain I've been having.
+Rarity thought for a moment before she said, "Oh, Twilight, could you help me with some pain I've been having.
 Sometimes it hurts so bad I can't even get out of bed."

 Rarity began to move the covers off her.
 She pointed at her stomach, presumably where it hurt.
-"Hey, where did that scare come from?"
+"Hey, where did that scar come from?"

-Twilight answered, "It was from a sugary you had a while back.
+Twilight answered, "It was from a surgery you had a while back.
 You probably don't remember because you were put to sleep while it happened."

 Rarity tried to nod in understanding.
 "Oh, okay.
-Well, in any case, would you be able to help with the pain darling?
-If I could stop the pain, I could make you a beautiful dress for the gala!"
+Well, in any case, would you be able to help with the pain, darling?
+If I could just stop the pain, I could make you a beautiful dress for the gala!"

 Twilight frowned.
-"I don't need a new dress, you've done enough for me over the years.
-I'm sorry to say, but I can't do anything for the pain, the doctors have given you all the medicine they can."
+"You've already done so much for me over the years.
+I couldn't ask you for a dress.
+I'm sorry to say it, but I can't do anything for the pain, and the doctors have given you all the medicine they can."

-Rarity turns head head down.
+Rarity turned her head down.
 "Oh, alright, darling."

-Pinkie steps to Rarity and hugs her.
-"It'll be alright Rarity.
+Pinkie stepped to Rarity and hugged her.
+"It'll be alright, Rarity.
 We're here for you.
-We love you and we'll do everything we can to make you feel better."
+We love you, and we'll do everything we can to make you feel better."

 Rarity smiled and hugged back, then signaled with a hoof for everypony else to join the hug.

-Everypony joined the hug and they said together, "We love you so much, Rarity."
+Everypony joined the hug, and they said together, "We love you so much, Rarity."

 Rarity started to cry.
-"I love you girls too!"
+"I love you girls, too!"

 ***

-Twilight rushed through the front door of Carousel Boutique, Pinkie right behind her.
+Twilight rushed through the front door of Carousel Boutique with Pinkie right behind her.
 Before they could make it to the stairs, Sweetie Belle stopped them.

 "Twilight!"
 Sweetie cried.

 Twilight stopped, while Pinkie continued on to see Rarity.

 "Hey, Sweetie.
-What's going on, is Rarity okay?"
+What's going on?
+Is Rarity okay?"

 Sweetie Belle shook her head.
 "No, she needs help!
 Can you do anything to save her?
 I… I can't lose my sister…"

 Twilight slumped.
 "No, I can't do anything.
-I've tried search for a spell, book, or anything to help, but nothing I find can help her…"
+I've tried searching for a spell, book, or anything to help, but nothing I find can help her…"

 Sweetie Belle started to cry.
-"Come on Twilight, there has to be something!
+"Come on, Twilight, there has to be something!
 You can't turn her into an alicorn like yourself?"

 "I can't, I don't even understand how I turned into an alicorn… I'm sorry, Sweetie."